Get ahead. Save money. Be more prepared. All while spending seven weeks in Michigan’s Keweenaw Peninsula during the best time of the year.

 All of that will prepare students to have incredible success as they enter their first year at Finlandia.

-Seven credits of courses that will fit requirements for all majors at Finlandia.
+Six credits of courses that will fit requirements for all majors at Finlandia.
 The perfect way to get ahead.
+The courses are Fundamentals of Public Speaking (COM 108) with Dr. Monique Bourdage, College English I (ENG 103) with Dr. Mark Lounibos and Sisu Seminar (UNS 115) with Cindy Cowell.

 The program will run for seven weeks, starting June 26 and ending August 10.